 Sinusitis means inflammation of the sinuses.
 Causes can include infection (viruses, bacteria, fungi), allergy, and much more rarely, other processes that damage the area such as "barotrauma" from pressure injuries, radiation after treatment for head/neck cancer, and foreign bodies (such as when children stick beans where they shouldn't).

 Pain from the maxillary sinus is typically over the cheeks or in the teeth.
 Frontal sinus pain is usually over the eyes.
 Ethmoid and sphenoid sinusitis usually causes pain between the eyes.
 Sphenoid sinusitis can also radiate to the occiput.
 Nasal drainage and congestion are common.
 Pain does not correlate with sinus disease seen on X-ray (Shields et al. 2003), and sinus headaches are probably much less common than the general population thinks.
 Migraine accounts for far more headaches than does sinus headache.
 As migraine has no biomarker, this observation really just means that most people who self-diagnose sinus headache (which has a biomarker) really have some other source of pain.

 In acute sinusitis, there is pus in the middle meatus, facial pain and pressure lasting less than 4 weeks.
-Fever or pain without other nasal symptoms does not constitute a diagnostic history in abscense of other nasal sinus symptoms.
+Fever or pain without other nasal symptoms does not constitute a diagnostic history in absence of other nasal sinus symptoms.

 Chronic sinusitis -- there are symptoms lasting more than 12 weeks.